Pad Thai(Mee)

 Thai chili powder, to taste

-Hydrate rice stick noodles in a shallow dish of room temperature water until just soften and plyable.
-This can take as long as 45 minutes, depending on the noodles, but don’t use hot —this will turn the noodles mushy.
-Keep hydrated noodles in water till ready to use.
+Hydrate rice stick noodles in a shallow dish of room temperature water until softened and pliable.
+This can take up to 45 minutes, depending on the noodles.
+Avoid using hot water, as it will make the noodles mushy.

 Remove from heat.